cubitic/eng-leadership/teams/scrum.md

 - an engineer has identified an ambiguous requirement
     - => the team talk together to decide how to implement the feature

+To uncover these things + start these discussions, typically each person answers 3 questions:
+- what did I do yesterday?
+- what will I do today?
+- is anything blocking me?

 In general, the standup should be timeboxed to 15 min, and any discussion that goes more than a minute or 2 should be tabled + the team members that need to can meet right after to have the discussion.
 This keeps the daily meeting from eating up too much of the team's time.

+**Tips for running a better standup**

+1. **Take turns going first.** This de-emphasises 1 person being the *owner* of the meeting.
+Gets the team out of status update mindset and encourages everyone to feel like they own the meeting.
+2. **Don't treat it like a ritual.** It's easy to fall into patterns and switch off your brain.
+Stay attentive + be on the lookout for issues that need to be solved to complete the sprint.
+3. **Everyone participates.** Including the Product Owner + Scrum Master who should also answer the prompts.
+The meeting is not meant as a status update from team members, but for the full team to understand and inspect the work being done (including what the Product Owner is doing!).
+4. **Inspect every task.** Don't just look at what is being worked on, also consider tasks in the *To Do* column and look for potential roadblocks there.
+5. **Change the plan if you need to.** Use this meeting to adapt.
+This could mean adapting the approach to completing a piece of work or who will work on it.
+It could also mean removing work that is no longer needed or that you realize isn't going to be completed in time.

 ### Demos